PRG-Mbox-Git/Profiles/Mini v4.md

-#Mbox Mini v4.0 Mapping
+#Mbox Mini v4.1 Mapping
-As of October 13, 2016
+As of March 6, 2017

 ###Notes:
 * Mbox uses default values of 127 and 32767 for some parameters, rather than 128 and 32768.
 Using incorrect default values will have a severe negative impact on operation!